minglumlu/xen-api/doc/content/design/trusted-certificates.md

 * cert (string): the certificate in PEM format.

 In this design, it is recommended to use it to install root CA certificates only.
-And a new argument "purposes" is appended to specify the purposes of the trusted certificate to be installed.
+A new argument "purpose" is appended to specify the purposes of the trusted certificate to be installed.
 By default it is an empty set.
 * session (ref session_id): reference to a valid session;
 * name (string): the name of the certificate;
 * cert (string): the certificate in PEM format;
-* purposes (string list): the purposes of the certificate
+* purpose (string list): the purposes of the certificate

 ### pool.install_peer_certificate
 This is a new API introduced in this design with its arguments being defined as:
 * session (ref session_id): reference to a valid session;
 * name (string): the name of the certificate;
 * cert (string): the certificate in PEM format;
-* purposes (string list): the purposes of the certificate.
+* purpose (string list): the purposes of the certificate.

 This new API can be used to install trusted peer certificates only.
+The "purpose" parameter cannot be empty.

 And corresponding "pool.uninstall_peer_certificate" for uninstalling a trusted peer certificate with arguments:
 * session (ref session_id): reference to a valid session;